coinmetrics/haskell-tools/README.md

 ## Binaries

 There're no stable releases yet.
-All binaries are "bleeding edge" ones built on Travis CI.
+All binaries are "bleeding edge".

 One easy way to run the tools is to use docker.